 Treatment will depend on the vet’s diagnosis.
 For instance, kitty’s with diabetes will need to receive insulin treatments every day for the rest of their lives.
 Diabetes currently has no cure.

 If she has kidney disease, this is a disease that’s also not curable and it is progressive (which means it gets worse over time).
 Treatment is geared at slowing the progression of the disease and keeping your cat as comfortable as possible.
 She may need a special diet and other treatments.

 Vets treat hyperthyroidism with oral medication and/or surgery.

 As you can see, there are many issues that may affect your cat’s health that could cause your fur baby to drink more than normal.
 If you notice she seems thirstier than normal and/or you see other indications she may be ill, it’s best to get her to the vet as soon as possible.
-The earlier that you find medical issues, the sooner traeatment can take place, and in some cases you might even safe your kitty’s life!
+The earlier that you find medical issues, the sooner treatment can take place, and in some cases, you might even save your kitty’s life!

 *PIN ME – How much do cats drink?*